jnzhaozh/p001/README.md

 # p001

-This repository contains simulation code, results, and figures for the manuscript "Collective Behavior with Heterogeneous Information Exposure".
+This repository contains R code, simulation results, and figures for the manuscript "Collective Behavior under Heterogeneous Information Exposure."

 ## Contents